Deep-Symmetry/beat-link-trigger/README.md

 > looping inside beats or playing backwards.
 >
 > Also, people who own the Opus Quad have contributed significant
-> research and code in order to allow us to work with those in version
+> research and code in order to allow us to try to support this
-> 8.0 and later, with the help of metadata archives created from the
+> hardware in version 8.0 and later, with the help of metadata
-> USBs being used.
+> archives created from the USBs being used.
 >
 > If you can do any testing with this new hardware, please help us
 > confirm this and let us know on the Zulip channel (see the next